SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 # Utilization Factor and Aspect Ratio

+* Core: The term "core width" generally pertains to the physical dimensions or size of the central processing unit (CPU) or processor core within a microchip.
+Typically quantified in nanometers (nm) or micrometers (µm), it is denoted as, for instance, a "14nm core" or a "7nm core," representing the transistor feature size within the core.
+Conversely, the "core height" isn't typically expressed in a similar manner to the width.
+Instead, the core's dimensions are usually communicated in relation to its overall area, calculated by multiplying its width and height.

+* Die: The term "die width" typically denotes the physical measurement of the semiconductor wafer after all the individual integrated circuits (ICs) have been constructed on it, just prior to their separation.
+The widths of dies can vary considerably based on the particular manufacturing process and the design of the chips being manufactured, ranging from a few millimeters to several centimeters or even more.

+* Comparable to the core, discussions about the "die height" are infrequent.
+Instead, the size of the die is commonly conveyed in relation to its area, which is calculated by multiplying its width and height.

 * Here we are creating a netlist using 1 AND gate,1 OR gate,2 FlipFlop and all the logic gates for physical design are considered as square dimension same as Flipflop as shown in below image

 ![Screenshot from 2023-09-16 16-31-42](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/0f3a0d1f-2679-4abf-831f-f7ad6da9c939)